The Station nightclub fire: Ignition

 Jack Russell's Great White started their performance at 11:07 p.m. on February 20.
-Despite the club's maximum licensed capacity cited as 404, a total of 462 people were in attendance during the concert.
+Despite the club's maximum licensed capacity being cited as 404, a total of 462 people were in attendance during the concert.

 The fire started shortly after the band began performing their opening song, "Desert Moon".
 During the performance, pyrotechnics set off by tour manager Daniel Biechele began to ignite the flammable acoustic foam on both sides and the top center of the drummer's alcove at the back of the stage.
 The pyrotechnics were gerbs, cylindrical devices that produce a controlled spray of sparks.
 Biechele used four gerbs that were set to spray sparks 15 ft in the air for fifteen seconds.
 Two gerbs were at 45° angles, with the middle two pointing straight up.
 The flanking gerbs became the principal cause of the fire.

-Within a few seconds, multiple sparks from the gerbs instantly ignited the insulation foam, and flames were visible on the wall above the stage nine seconds after their ignition.
+Within a few seconds, multiple sparks from the gerbs ignited the insulation foam, and flames were visible on the wall above the stage nine seconds thereafter.
 The flames were initially thought to be part of the act; only as the fire continued to grow rapidly and reach the ceiling and smoke quickly began to bank down did people realize it was uncontrolled.
 Twenty seconds after the pyrotechnics ended, the band stopped playing, the crowd began to back away from the stage, and lead singer Jack Russell calmly remarked into the microphone, "Wow... that's not good."
-Within 40 seconds of the ignition, Great White had stopped playing and left the stage as The Station's fire alarm began to sound, although it was not connected to the local fire department.
-The Station had no sprinkler system installed.
+Within 40 seconds of the ignition, Great White stopped playing and left the stage as The Station's fire alarm began to sound, although it was not connected to the local fire department.
+The Station had no sprinkler system.
 Thick smoke began to rapidly fill The Station one minute after the ignition, and the crowd began to evacuate the building in a frenzied panic.
-The fire continued to quickly spread throughout the building and completely engulfed it within six minutes of the pyrotechnic ignition.
+The fire continued to quickly spread through the building and completely engulfed it within six minutes of the pyrotechnic ignition.